Copyright 1994 - 2018 Bill's Bible Basics

 1 John 1:9, KJV

-I don't wish to judge or condemn anyone, because I am far from being a perfect human being myself; but I simply do not believe that God would allow a Christian to be attacked in such a serious manner, unless something is going on in their life which is not pleasing to Him.
-As we saw in part one, King David was inspired to write:
+I don't wish to judge or condemn anyone, because I am far from being a perfect human being myself.
+However, I simply do not believe that God would allow a Christian to be attacked in such a serious manner, unless something is going on in their life which is not pleasing to Him.
+As we saw in part one, King David was inspired to write the following:

 "The angel of the LORD encampeth round about them that fear him, and delivereth them."